itzdevi/HackEm/README.md

 The A instruction is used for changing the A register.
 Its syntax is as follows:
 ```
-@<address>
+@<tag>
 ```
-The address can be any number, label, or variable, which will be explained at a later point.
+The tag can be any number, label, or variable, which will be explained at a later point.

 ## C Instruction
 The C instruction is a more compilcated instruction used for logic.